epics-base/p4p/documentation/building.rst

 Alternately, the full path of the interpreter can be used. ::

    make distclean
-   make PYTHON=python3.4
+   make PYTHON=/usr/bin/python3.4

-For convience PYTHON can also be set in configure/CONFIG_SITE
+For convenience PYTHON can also be set in configure/CONFIG_SITE

 Building EPICS dependencies
 ---------------------------